JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 This section of our project goes over the process of our testing, and how these tests influenced our overall project.

 ### Acceptance Testing
-> _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 | User Type | Story |
 |------|------------|